 Listening to Your Body’s Intuition: Reclaiming Clarity After Trauma

 There is a quiet wisdom within each of us—an inner compass that whispers through the body.
 Sometimes it’s a clench in the gut when something feels off, or a warm openness in the chest when we’re safe and connected.
 This is the language of the body’s intuition.
 When we’re attuned to it, it can guide us toward decisions that honor our needs, boundaries, and desires.
+But for many of us—especially those with a trauma history—this internal guidance system can feel unreliable, confusing, or even threatening.

 The Body Knows Before the Mind Understands